ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ## Create a Virtual Private Cloud
 {: #create-vpc}

+To tighten the security of your servers, it is recommended to only allow connections to the ports required by the applications deployed on the servers.
+In this tutorial, the application will be a web server, thus it will only need to allow inbound connections on port 80.

-In order to secure the access to the frontend and backend servers and to not have to open any unwanted ports on these servers, you will deploy a bastion host.
-Bastion host is an instance that is provisioned in a public subnet and can be accessed via SSH.
-Once set up, the bastion host acts as a jump server allowing secure connection to instances provisioned in a private subnet.
+To perform maintenance tasks on these servers such as installing software, performing operating system upgrades, you will go through a bastion host.
+A bastion host is an instance that is provisioned in a public subnet and can be accessed via SSH.
+Once set up, the bastion host acts as a jump server allowing secure connection to instances provisioned in the VPC.

+In this section, you will create the VPC and the bastion host.

 1. Navigate to the [VPC overview](https://{DomainName}/vpc/overview) page and click on **Create a VPC**.
 2. Under **New virtual private cloud** section: